hacspec/book/src/developers/compiler.md

 ### Translation from Rust AST

 This phase is contained in `ast_to_rustspec.rs`.
-The trickyness of this translation is that it needs o be aware of certain special names contained in the structure `SpecialNames`.
+The trickyness of this translation is that it needs to be aware of certain special names contained in the structure `SpecialNames`.
 Indeed, while the Rust AST treats the application enum constructors like function applications, the hacspec AST considers them as proper injection so we need to distinguish them in the Rust AST.
 For that, we